 Bobcats are stealthy and rely on speed and agility, while panthers are more powerful and can take down prey that is much larger than themselves.

 In the end, it all comes down to what works best in each situation.

 There are a few key things that set bobcats and panthers apart when it comes to what they eat.

-For one, bobcats are opportunistic hunters, meaning they will scavenge or eat whatever is available to them.
+For one, bobcats are opportunistic hunters, meaning they will eat whatever is available to them.

-This could include small animals like rodents or rabbits, as well as fruits and vegetables.
+This could include small animals like rodents or rabbits, as well as fruits, vegetables and even eat seeds.

 Panthers, on the other hand, are more selective in their diet and typically stick to larger prey such as deer or elk.

 Panthers will also consume smaller prey, but this is not their main source of nutrition.

 This means that the two animals have different access to food sources.

 Panthers can hunt in open areas, where they can see their prey from a distance.